bitfoundation/blazor-benchmarks/README.md

 If a page with 5 components takes up 1.7MB, it doesn't mean a fully built website will scale linearly to 5MB!
 For instance, the https://bitplatform.dev website, which includes over 40 pages, numerous components, and both dark and light themes, is only 2.5MB.
-While the runtime and libraries contribute to the initial download size, adding more pages to the project doesn’t significantly increase the overall file size.
+While the runtime and libraries contribute to the initial download size, adding more pages to the project doesn’t significantly increase the overall web app size.